open-energy-transition/Oh-my-Grid/docs/tools.md

 1. Read more about how to use the plugin in the README of the [official repository](https://github.com/openinframap/josm-power-network-tools).

-### <div class="tools-header">Downloading transmission data of an area near a border 📥</div></h3>
+### <div class="tools-header">Validating and Mapping Interconnectors 📥</div></h3>
+Interconnectors between countries are essential to the functioning of the transmission grid.
+Therefore, these lines should be regularly validated and carefully extended.
 If you are mapping an interconnector between two countries and want to see what’s mapped on the “other” side of the border, you can either do a quick Download from OSM in a new layer or use the following Overpass query:

 <div style="float: right; margin: 5px 0 20px 20px; width: 350px;">
     <img src="../images/alternative_query.png" class="img-border" alt="Overpass Query Example" style="width:100%; float:right; margin: 5px 0 30px 20px;">